A plate containing Chicken Katsu Onigirazu.

 How To Make Baked Chicken Katsu

-For Chicken Katsu Onigirazu, I almost always use my Baked Chicken Katsu, which is a quite popular recipe on Just One Cookbook.
+For Chicken Katsu Onigirazu, I almost always use my Baked Chicken Katsu, a popular recipe on Just One Cookbook.

 If you’re new, you can check out how I make my chicken katsu “baked”, by pre-toasting panko with just one tablespoon of olive oil.